petergregg/Content/Blog/Articles/Structured logging with Serilog and Seq and Event Viewing with Elasticsearch Logstash Grafana and Opserver in Docker.md

     ```

 ### Register the database context
-1. Add the following code to the `program.cs` class after the `Use.serilog` configuration block.
+1. Add the following code to the `program.cs` class after the comment `// Add services to the container.`.

     ```
     builder.Services.AddDbContext<MonitoredAPIDataContext>(options =>